COTT Calculator

 1. Overview

-The COTT Calculator is a Python/SymPy implementation of Traction Theory's algebra, with a tkinter calculator GUI and phase-plot visualizer.
-It lives under /solver and comprises roughly 2100 lines across six files.
+The COTT Calculator is a Python/SymPy implementation of Traction Theory's algebra, with a tkinter calculator GUI, phase-plot visualizer, fractal engine, and Chebyshev ring decomposition engine.
+It lives under /solver and comprises roughly 11,000 lines across two dozen files.

 The solver is built on two core principles inherited from Traction Theory: totality (all operations defined for all values) and reversibility (no information loss).
 These principles drive every design decision — from zero having a reciprocal, to the universal power-of-power rule that eliminates branch cuts.